CodingNomads/creator-docs/docs/01b-text-based-lessons.md

 As with bolding, avoid putting emphasis at too many words at once.

+### In-Line Code

+**Format code:** You're writing technical tutorials, so it is especially important that you're clear about what words refer to code, such as functions, methods, attributes, or code libraries.
+Use single backticks (`\``) in Markdown to correctly format your code.

+Generally, use the code you refer to as a **noun** in your sentence:

+> ✅ With Python's `print()`, you can display output to your console.

+Avoid adding the type of code structure you're talking about after each mention of it:

+> ⚠️ With Python's `print()` function, you can display...

+You can be explicit and use this construct if you are making a point about `print()` being a function, but avoid overusing it.

 ### Numbers

 **Spell out numbers:** When mentioning a number in your text, use the word for it instead of writing down the number: